typelevel/fs2/README.md

 ### <a id="docs"></a>Documentation and getting help ###

 * There are Scaladoc API documentations for [the core library][core-api], which defines and implements the core types for streams and pulls, as well as the type aliases for pipes and sinks.
-[The `io` library][io-api] provides FS2 bindings for NIO-based file I/O and TCP/UDP networking
+[The `io` library][io-api] provides FS2 bindings for NIO-based file I/O and TCP/UDP networking.
 * [The official guide](https://functional-streams-for-scala.github.io/fs2/guide.html) is a good starting point for learning more about the library.
 * The [documentation page](https://functional-streams-for-scala.github.io/fs2/documentation.html) is intended to serve as a list of all references, including conference presentation recordings, academic papers, and blog posts, on the use and implementation of `fs2`.
 * [The FAQ](https://functional-streams-for-scala.github.io/fs2/faq.html) has frequently asked questions.
 Feel free to open issues or PRs with additions to the FAQ!